antb123/stellar-payment-api/README.md

 ### 4.4.
 Deposit

 Deposits are a way for users to deposit real world currencies (ex: USD, EUR) into their Stellar account (usually managed by a Wallet).
-For example, a user can have EUR on a bank account outside Stellar, and deposit that as EURT into a Stellar account.
+For example, a user can have EUR on a bank account outside Stellar, and deposit that as CLPX into a Stellar account.
-To deposit assets, the Wallet must create deposit transactions on TEMPO.
+To deposit assets, the Wallet must create deposit transactions on our Anchor.
 To create transactions, there are two options:
 * [SEP-6](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0006.md)
   - Non-interactive - Wallet must provide all required information through HTTP requests